Reducing Noise Level in Differential Privacy through Matrix Masking: Mathematical Setup for Collecting and Releasing Pseudo-Data Set Satisfying Differential Privacy

-Mathematically, we denote the raw data set as $\matX$, an $n \times p$ matrix.
-Technically, we assume that the elements of the raw data $\matX$ are bounded and we can scale them to within magnitude of one.
-Let $x_{ij}$ denote the $i$-th row and $j$-th column entry in $\matX$.
-That is, \be |x_{ij}| \le 1, \qquad \mbox{ for $1 \le i \le n$ and $1\le j \le p$.} \ee

-Here we study the problem of releasing a pseudo data set, represented as an $n \times p$ matrix $\matY$, which is a perturbed version of raw data $\matX$.
-A privacy preserving data releasing mechanism makes it hard to distinguish which of two raw data sets $\matX$ and $\matX'$, that differs only in one individual (one row of the matrix), leads to $\matY$.
-Mathematically, the differential privacy (DP) requirements can be specified as follows. \begin{definition} Two data sets $\matX$ and $\matX'$ are neighbors if $\|\matX - \matX' \| \le 1$ and they differ only in one entry (one row).\footnote{Some literature defines the difference between two neighbors as one of them missing an entry that the other has~\citep{dwork2008differential}.
+Mathematically, a raw data set $\matX$ is represented as an $n \times p$ matrix where the columns are the features (variables) and the rows correspond to individuals in the data.
+Here we consider the problem of collecting a pseudo data set, represented as an $n \times p$ matrix $\matY$, which is a perturbed version of raw data $\matX$.
+The goal of privacy preserving perturbation mechanism is to generate $\matY$ such that, while keeping some population statistical information similar to $\matX$ for data analysis utility, makes it hard to inference the raw data for each individual (each row of $\matX$) from $\matY$.
+Differential privacy (DP) formalizes the privacy requirement as that, if two raw data sets $\matX$ and $\matX'$ only differs in one individual (one row of the matrix), then it is hard to distinguish whether $\matY$ was generated from $\matX$ or from $\matX'$.
+Mathematically, the DP requirements can be specified as follows. \begin{definition} Two data sets $\matX$ and $\matX'$ are neighbors if $\|\matX - \matX' \| \le 1$ and they differ only in one entry (one row).\footnote{Some literature defines the difference between two neighbors as one of them missing an entry that the other has~\citep{dwork2008differential}.
 Here we define neighbors as that they differ in one entry and the norm of the difference is bounded by one~\citep{dwork2014algorithmic}.
 For technical simplicity, we use the $L_2-$norm in this paper.
 Other norms were also used in literature but various $L_p-$norms can be bounded with each other mathematically.} Here and following, $\| \cdot \|$ denotes the $L_2-$norm. \end{definition}